-- Gross disrespect of a fellow student
+- Gross disrespect of a fellow prepster

 - Gross disrespect of faculty, staff, visitor, or school transportation provider

 - Damaging, destroying, or stealing personal or school property or attempting to do so (including graffiti)

 - Using or possessing tobacco products

-- Disrupting Friday Extension or In-Class Suspension through misbehavior
+- Disrupting Friday Extension or In-School Suspension through misbehavior

 - Committing sexual, racial, or other forms of harassment or intimidation

 - Using abusive, vulgar, or profane language

 - Making verbal or physical threats, empty or otherwise

 - Setting off false alarms

 - Gambling

 - Serious forgery, plagiarism, or cheating

-- Lving
+- Lying

 - Leaving school grounds without permission

 - Being charged with a felony

-- Being asked to report to the Executive Director's office during class three times in a given week
+- Being asked to report to the Dean of Culture's office during class three times in a given week (three referrals in a week)

-- Repeated offenses for which the student has already earned In-Class Suspension
+- Repeated offenses for which the prepster has already earned In-School Suspension

+- Referral while on ISS

+- Three referrals in one week

-In order for the student to re-enter the Intrepid College Prep community and return to class following the suspension:
+In order for the prepster to re-enter the Intrepid College Prep community and return to class following the suspension:

-- The student may have to write a letter of apology and/or plan for improvement and publicly present this letter to Intrepid College Prep staff and/or students. - The student may have to meet additional conditions as required by Intrepid College Prep. - An administrator will contact the parent/guardian to schedule a required re-entry meeting.
+- The prepster will have to write a letter of apology and/or plan for improvement and publicly present this letter to Intrepid College Prep staff and/or prepsters. - The prepster may have to meet additional conditions as required by Intrepid College Prep. - An administrator will contact the parent/guardian to schedule a required re-entry meeting.

-Once the above conditions are met, the student will be welcomed back into the community.
-If these requirements are not met and the student returns to school, the student may be assigned In-Class Suspension.
+Once the above conditions are met, the prepster will be welcomed back into the community.
+If these requirements are not met and the prepster returns to school, the prepster may be assigned additional In-School Suspension.

-Students are responsible for completing academic work missed during the suspension.
+Prepsters are responsible for completing academic work missed during the suspension.
 This work will be available in a folder for pick-up by a family member at the school daily between 4:00-5:00pm.
 The completed work will receive full credit, if submitted by deadlines in accordance with the school make-up policy.
-If a student does not complete this work, the student may face standard academic consequences (e.g., Homework Club, no academic credit).
+If a prepster does not complete this work, the prepster may face standard academic consequences (e.g., Homework Club, no academic credit).

-Except in the case of an emergency situation, in which the Executive Director has determined there is a clear and present danger to the lives, health and safety of students or school personnel, any suspension will be preceded by a conference conducted by the Executive Director.
-This pre-suspension conference will include the student and, if possible, the teacher(s) or other school personnel involved in the matter.
-At this conference, the student will be informed of the reason for the contemplated disciplinary action, the evidence against him or her, and evidence in support of his or her defense.
-After the pre-suspension conference, the Executive

-Director will be empowered to suspend the student for a period of one (1) to ten (10) school days in the event that the Executive Director determines that the student has committed one of the serious offenses named above.
+Except in the case of an emergency situation, in which the Dean or Culture or School Leader has determined there is a clear and present danger to the lives, health and safety of prepsters or school personnel, any suspension will be preceded by a conference conducted by the Dean of Culture or School Leader.
+This pre-suspension conference will include the prepster and, if possible, the teacher(s) or other school personnel involved in the matter.
+At this conference, the prepster will be informed of the reason for the contemplated disciplinary action, the evidence against him or her, and evidence in support of his or her defense.
+After the pre-suspension conference, the Dean of Culture or School Leader will be empowered to suspend the prepster for a period of one (1) to ten (10) school days in the event that the Dean of Culture or School Leader determines that the prepster has committed one of the serious offenses named above.

-Before the student returns to class, the student, his or her parent or guardian, the Director of Curriculum and Instruction and/or the Executive Director will meet in order to address the student's behavior and plan for improvement.
+Before the prepster returns to class, the prepster, his or her parent or guardian, the Dean of Culture and/or the School Leader will meet in order to address the prepster's behavior and plan for improvement.
 Suspensions may not be appealed.